ivivanov/gointerview/content/020-concurrency.md

 1. What is the difference between buffered and unbuffered channels?
 1. When do you use WaitGroup?
 1. When to close a channel?
-1. How would you optimize a web server written in Golang for high performance?
 1. How do goroutines and channels help in leveraging multi-core systems?
 Provide practical examples.

 ## Answers: